Table of Contents

 Chartered by the state of Georgia in 1785, the University of Georgia is the birthplace of public higher education in America—launching our nation’s great tradition of world-class public education.
 What began as a commitment to inspire the next generation grows stronger today through global research, hands-on learning and extensive outreach.
 A top value in public higher education and research, the University of Georgia tackles some of the world’s grand challenges, from combating infectious diseases and creating a dependable food supply to advancing economic growth and strengthening cyber and global security.

 As Georgia’s flagship institution, the university is recognized for its commitment to student excellence through an emphasis on rigorous learning experiences both inside and outside the classroom, including hands-on research and leadership opportunities.
 These experiences contribute to the university’s exceptional rates in retention, graduation and career placement.
-Among public universities, the University of Georgia has been one of the nation’s top three producers of Rhodes Scholars over the past two decades, and its honors program is ranked as one of the top 10 in the country.
+Among public universities, the University of Georgia has been one of the nation’s top three producers of Rhodes Scholars over the past two decades.
 The university is also home to the Peabody Awards, the most prestigious prize in electronic media.

 Scholars at the University of Georgia are committed to improving quality of life for all and are leaders in pivotal fields, such as vaccine development, regenerative medicine, plant sciences and more.
-One of the nation’s top universities for technology commercialization, the University of Georgia ranked No. 1 in 2017 for total products reaching the market, with more than 725 products to date derived from university research.
-The University of Georgia has been in the Top 20 public universities in overall licensing revenue for 14 consecutive years, ranking No. 12 among public universities and No. 31 overall in 2017.
+One of the nation’s top universities for technology commercialization, the University of Georgia has ranked among the nation’s top five universities for new products to market (AUTM).
+It is the University’s seventh straight year among the top two.

 The university’s threefold teaching, research and service mission spans the globe with campuses in five Georgia locations, Washington, D.C., England and Italy, as well as partnerships in more than 50 countries on six continents.